rtrelease/Jetson-Symbolics-Neuromorphics/Onto1.md

 To my memory, the original SQL-based knowlege base of FMA presented exactly the same way in Protege, as it does now with the current OWL representation.

- =--> Fig. 1: ImageJ displays a DICOM MRI section with cross-hair pointer placed over the optic nerve, and Protege shows the appropriate FMA.owl specific left optic nerve entity information
+ =--> Fig. 1: ImageJ displays a DICOM MRI section with cross-hair pointer placed over the optic nerve, and Protege shows the appropriate FMA.owl specific *left optic nerve* entity information
  ![image](https://user-images.githubusercontent.com/71346897/189554130-b5340f6f-9657-45da-bfd2-9266f33c0307.png)

+As demonstrated in the Protege entity ontology graph, the left optic nerve is its own entity near the top of the root for the anatomy knowledge mapping...

- =--> ImageJ shows a DICOM MRI section with cross-hair pointer over the left optic nerve, and Protege displays the appropriate OpenGalen.owl ontology search and general optic nerve entity information
+ =--> Fig 2: ImageJ shows a DICOM MRI section with cross-hair pointer over the left optic nerve, and Protege displays the appropriate OpenGalen.owl ontology search and general optic nerve entity information
 ![image](https://user-images.githubusercontent.com/71346897/189554214-dd2d7983-48fc-4f83-97c8-c6b2ae4dc975.png)